Denesh Ramdin: Trinidad and Tobago captaincy and return

-Test captaincy
+Test and franchise captaincy

 In May 2014, Ramdin was named captain of the Test side and took over from Darren Sammy who remained the T20 captain.
-This means West Indies have three separate captains for all three formats with Dwayne Bravo in ODIs.
+West Indies then had three separate captains for all three formats with Dwayne Bravo as ODI skipper.
 Ramdin's first assignment was the home series against New Zealand which began with a 2–1 series loss in June 2014.
-He has led the national side in three T20s and an ODI.